Legal Guide to Private Communication: Know Your Rights and Responsibilities

 Identification

-Despite anonymity features, determined investigation can often identify users through payment records, IP addresses, metadata, or other means.
-Complete anonymity is very difficult to achieve.
+Despite privacy features, determined investigation can often identify users through payment records, IP addresses, metadata, or other means.
+Complete invisibility is very difficult to achieve.

 Prosecution